SEO Agent16 min read

 Fix canonical issues before launching content

-The www vs non-www canonical confusion took 3 months to resolve.
-During that time, Google was splitting authority between two versions of the same pages.
-This delayed indexing and diluted ranking signals.
+Canonical configuration errors (www vs non-www conflicts, HTTP vs HTTPS, trailing slash inconsistencies) can take months to resolve once Google has indexed both versions.
+During that time, Google splits authority between duplicate pages, delaying indexing and diluting ranking signals.
 Lesson: resolve all canonical, redirect, and domain configuration issues before publishing any content.

 Submit for indexing immediately after every publish